 By default, ExtendSim Pro provides the ability to define up to 100 RECs per model, which is sufficient for most applications.
 If you need more RECs you can purchase ExtendSim Pro outright with either 1000 or an unlimited number of RECs or you can purchase bundles of additional RECs as you need them.
 Please see ExtendSim Pricing for cost, part numbers, and links to purchase ExtendSim Pro.1000 RECs, as your business grows and your model requires more event cycles, you can purchase additional REC's for your ExtendSim Pro product:

 The first simulation tool combined with Reliability Block Diagramming components was introduced by ExtendSim in late 2018.
-Though the product is still in its infancy, many simulationists have found it indispensable in their projects:
+Though the product is still young, many simulationists have found it indispensable in their projects:

-Assessing the operational reliability of a remotely controlled siphon system for draining shallow storage ponds - Using the ExtendSim Reliability module, simplified the maintenance process of a complex system.
+Using the ExtendSim Reliability module simplified the maintenance process of a complex system.
 An optimized architecture of a siphon system was modeled providing accurate results of the system's component reliability, the mean time to failure, and the operational reliability of both non-repairable and repairable systems.
 Plus, ExtendSim allowed over 10,000 simulation runs to be completed in a short amount of time.
-Read more about this research in a report by Florida International University which was supported by the National Science Foundation called Operational Reliability Assessment of a Remotely-controlled Siphon System for Draining Shallow Storage Ponds.

-Reliability in rail transportation - The European Railway Traffic Management System/ European Train Control System (ERTMS/ETCS) is a relatively new system for the interoperability of railways among different European nations.
+The European Railway Traffic Management System/ European Train Control System (ERTMS/ETCS) is a relatively new system for the interoperability of railways among different European nations.
 Its complex infrastructure consists of various systems on trackside, lineside, and train onboard and these systems have different sub-systems comprising of software, hardware, network and signalling components.
 Due to its complexity, determining the failures and resolving them is challenging.
 A model of the Bane NOR Østfoldbanen Østre Linje (ØØL) ERTMS pilot line was built using the ExtendSim Reliability module incorporating a combination of single station and bidirectional (BiDi) sections.
 1000 simulations were conducted to assess ØØL ERTMS infrastructure.
 It is estimated from the simulation results that this model has the potential to determine the performance of the infrastructure, and it is deduced that predominant infrastructure failures that cause delays are due to partial interlocking fail, maintenance and track fracture, followed by failure of balise, axle counters, and points.
-Read more about this research in a report by the Norwegian Institute of Science & Technology in conjunction with Bane NOR called Reliability Modelling of ERTMS/ETCS.

 Dig into the ExtendSim Reliability module and come out with a sound understanding of its fundamental concepts, including: